smile-soft/ipcc-agent.js/README.md

 agent.on('Error', handler);
 ```
 Error object passed to the callback function:
-- `module`: module name, which emit the error
+- `module`: name of the module that emitted the error
 - `error`: error object

 ### Lisence